 I am only a member of the free Supporters Club; can I still apply for tickets?

 During the December-January application process only members of the Travel Club were able to apply for tickets in the official England allocation at the World Cup.

 During FIFA's first-come-first-served sale from April, supporters do not necessarily need to be members of the Travel Club but they should be mindful that if they do purchase England match tickets, they may be allocated tickets in FIFA's 'general public' seats and not in the official 'England End'.

 FIFA have set a limit of 7* tickets per person throughout the whole tournament.
 This number includes any tickets you’re allocated via The Travel Club and any tickets you purchase through FIFA’s General Public sale.
 As with previous tournaments fans can apply for tickets in groups of up to 4 people.
 Based on the number of matches you apply for, the total number tickets available across the sale phases is 28**.

-Can I apply for tickets to non-England games through The FA?
+Can I purchase tickets to non-England games through The FA?

-No, if you wish to attend other matches you can do so by applying directly via FIFA through their General Public sale or by selecting Individual Match Tickets (IMT) from the drop-down options in the Random Selection Draw.
+No, if you wish to attend other matches you can do so by applying directly via FIFA through their first-come-first-served sale.
 Please be mindful that you cannot apply for more than 7 matches in total across all applications.
 For example, if you apply for 3 matches during FIFA’s General Public sale, you will only be able to apply for up to 4 England matches through The Travel Club.

-No, this does not increase your chances but instead may jeopardise them!
-FIFA have advised that fans applying for tickets will be restricted to a total number of 7* matches throughout the whole tournament.
-If you enter duplicate applications for the same matches then all applications may be cancelled.
+No, FIFA have advised that fans applying for tickets will be restricted to a total number of 7* matches throughout the whole tournament.
+If you enter duplicate applications for the same matches then all applications may be cancelled without refund.